sandro/assembly_line/README.md

 ### Use your AssemblyLine in a test

-    describe "README example" do
+    describe Party do
+      Assemble(:party)

       context "attendees" do
-        Assemble(:party)

         it "does not count the host as an attendee" do party.attendees.should_not include(host)
         end